willbprog127/spiritvnc-fltk-no-libssh2/README.md

 FLTK seems to have the best balance of being lightweight, capable and cross-platform.
 While FLTK *does* look fairly dated, that doesn't bother me right now.
 Maybe FLTK 1.4 will have some more modern-looking themes...?
 The FLTK community and contributors are very helpful, understanding and accommodating while the teams for other toolkits have often been abrasive and unhelpful.

 #### Why not GTK or Qt?
-I'm not a big fan of how the GNOME and GTK projects are being run, so I'm no longer working on a GTK version.
+I'm not a big fan of how the GNOME and GTK projects are being run, however [I am working on a GTK version](https://github.com/willbprog127/spiritvnc-gtk).
 Qt licensing has always been perplexing to me, so I'd rather not invest a whole bunch of work into a Qt version only to be sued by them for some weird reason.

 #### How about a native macOS Cocoa version?
 Just -- no.  Build on macOS as shown below.
 I worked tirelessly (quite literally) on a native Cocoa version and, while it was getting there, it didn't meet my standards.
 Developing for macOS is like working for a merciless and unrelenting taskmaster.
 When macOS development becomes more sane, I'll take a look, but I'm not planning on purchasing any more Apple hardware unless it's donated -- I no longer have a modern Mac.